MCP Writeback Governance Prompt

 • Execution protocol separates read, draft, approve, write, and verify phases.

-• Audit section tracks approver, rationale, timestamp, and rollback target for each action.
+• Audit section tracks approver, rationale, timestamp, rollback target, and post-write confirmation for each action.